Collection: Cube Saunas

 Care, Warranty & Shipping

-After each session, wipe benches and prop the door to dry.
-Clean glass as needed.
-Inspect heater/panels and connections periodically.
+After sessions, wipe benches and prop the door to dry.
+Clean glass periodically and follow checks on heaters/panels and controllers.
 Outdoor cubes: re-seal exterior wood on schedule and check roof hardware annually.
 See product pages for warranty coverage and freight shipping timelines.